Dakota"Means 'friend' means “friend.” Thousands of people made up The Great Dakota Nation.• Made up of thousands of people

 The Chippewa Indians had made friends with the French who had given them guns and helped them in their battles.
 In time, the Chippewa began pushing the Sioux people out of Minnesota and into North Dakota.

 The Great Dakota Nation was divided into three separate groups, each having its own culture and language patterns.
 The three groups were the Lakota (or Teton), Nakota (or Yankton), and Dakota (or Santee).
 A large northern area west of the Mississippi River was named after The Great Dakota Nation.
-It was called Dakota Territory.
+It was called Dakota Territory.• Large northern area west of Mississippi River

 The Lakota became expert horsemen.
 Hunting bison was their main source of livelihood, but they also raided other tribes to get more horses and other items that they wanted.
 They claimed a very large hunting area ranging hundreds of miles from Oklahoma into Canada.
 All of the Sioux tribes were nomadic, but the Lakota were the most nomadic of the three groups of The Great Dakota Nation.

-Dakota Sioux moved into North Dakota from Minnesota after conflicts and battles with both “white” settlers and U.S. soldiers.
+• Moved into North Dakota from Minnesota after conflicts with “white” settlers and U.S. soldiers moved into North Dakota from Minnesota after conflicts and battles with both white settlers and U.S. soldiers.
 Four tribes made up the Dakota group.

 The Dakota, like the Lakota, traveled long distances on horseback to hunt and to raid other tribes.
 The nomadic tribes lived in tipis, so it was easy for them to pack and move to another place when the bison herds would move on.